About Life Insurance Claim Denials

 These days there are many different, tailored life insurance policies available for purchase.
-With the variety of insurance policies come a variety of different ways for insurance companies to devise ways to deny your insurance claims.
+With the variety of plans come a variety of different ways for insurance companies to deny your insurance claims.

-The following are just a few common examples of life insurance claim denials.
-Often, life insurance companies will seek to deny insurance claims based on misrepresentation on the application.
-It is extremely critical that life insurance applications are completed with absolute accuracy, especially in terms of medical history.
+The following are just a few examples of life insurance claim denials.
+One is misrepresentation on the application.
+Life insurance applications must be completed with absolute accuracy, especially in terms of medical history.

-If you have already completed and submitted your life insurance application and your insurance carrier is denying your claim via policy rescission, call the attorneys at the Merlin Law Group.
-There are several obstacles the insurance carrier must face to successfully deem an insurance claim completely deniable.
-Merlin Law Group attorneys are well versed in these obstacles and can help you to avoid them and receive the benefits of your life insurance claim.
+If an insurance carrier denies a life insurance claim via policy rescission, call the attorneys at Merlin Law Group.
+There are several obstacles the insurance carrier must face to deny this claim.
+Merlin Law Group attorneys are well versed in these obstacles and can help you receive the benefits of a life insurance claim.

-When a loved one with a life insurance policy passes away their insurance company sometimes denies the claim due to misrepresentations on the application that was sent in potentially years ago.
-The insurance company will state they never would have issued the policy had it known the opposite of the misrepresentation.
-The insurance company will then most likely refund a couple thousand dollars of paid premiums and consider the policy void from the outset, sometimes called void from the Ab Initio.
+When a loved one with a life insurance policy passes away, the insurance company may deny the claim for misrepresentations on the application.
+The insurance company states it would never have issued the policy had it known the truth.
+The insurance company may refund a few thousand dollars of paid premiums and consider the policy void from the outset.

-It is important to thoroughly check your insurance application before submitting it or go through it again before the policyholder passes away to make sure there isn’t any misrepresentation.
-If something has changed since the time the application was submitted, be sure to notify the insurance company.
+Thoroughly check any insurance application before submitting it, or go through it again before the policyholder passes away.
+If something has changed or is incorrect, be sure to notify the insurance company.

-If the application has been carefully reviewed and the insurance company still tries to deny your claim on the basis of misrepresentation, there are many ways an attorney from Merlin Law Group can unwind the situation and help you receive coverage.
+If the insurance company still tries to deny your claim on the basis of misrepresentation, an attorney from Merlin Law Group may help unwind the situation and help you receive coverage.

-Divorce is fairly common and many wonder what happens to the life insurance policy when divorce occurs.
-A spouse is often named as a primary beneficiary or the sole beneficiary on a life insurance policy.
-In a lot of jurisdictions, divorce will automatically divest the spouse as beneficiary.
-It is a rather strict situation but a lot of jurisdictions function that way by statute.
+Divorce is fairly common and many wonder what happens to the life insurance policy when divorce occurs, as a spouse is often named as a beneficiary.
+In some jurisdictions, divorce automatically divests the spouse as beneficiary, but not all.

-If this has been completed and the insurance company isn’t acknowledging the grace period correctly or they didn’t notify the policyholder of missed payments, as many state they will do, then contact an attorney at Merlin Law Group as they will be happy to offer their services or simply answer any questions you may have.
+If the insurance company isn’t acknowledging the grace period correctly, or they didn’t notify the policyholder of missed payments, then contact an attorney at Merlin Law Group.